nutsllc/toybox-gitbucket/README.md

 This image is registered to the [Docker Hub](https://hub.docker.com/r/nutsllc/toybox-gitbucket/) which is the official docker image registory.

+In addition, this image is compatible with [ToyBox](https://github.com/nutsllc/toybox) complytely to manage the applications on Docker.

 ## What is the GitBucket

 >GitBucket is a Git platform powered by Scala offering: